 Why Abandoned Gas Stations Are Different Than Other Buildings

-Rarely does an abandoned gas station have signs posted telling you to keep out, or a fence blocking your entry.
-That being said, the property owner has no claim that you illegally trespassed.
-Your argument should always be that gas stations are places the public is expected to enter, and that you didn’t realize the gas station was closed down until you entered the property.
+Your argument should always be that gas stations are places the public is expected to enter, and that you didn’t realize the gas station was closed until you entered the property.
 By that time, you felt it would do no harm to just stay awhile and rest.

-In addition, gas stations are typically open 24 hours a day, 7 days a week, unlike other businesses.
-For example, if you tried to park overnight at an abandoned dentist’s building, you might have difficulty arguing you had implied consent to enter the property at night or on a weekend.
+In addition, gas stations are typically open 24 hours a day, 7 days a week, hence reasonable expectation to legally trespass remains all through the night.
+By contrast, if you tried to park overnight at an abandoned dentist’s building, you might have difficulty arguing you had reasonable expectation to enter.

 Have Other People Camped Here Before?